tmforum-oda/oda-ca-docs/ODA-Component-Tutorial/README.md

 <!-- There is a video of this tutorial at: [ODA Component Tutorial Video walkthrough](https://youtu.be/wZJ8d5uQ7_8) --->

 ## Prerequisites
-/**

 *  ODA Canvas runtime environment is installed.
-The installation instruction is available at:
+The installation instruction is available at [https://github.com/tmforum-oda/oda-canvas/tree/main/installation](https://github.com/tmforum-oda/oda-canvas/tree/main/installation)
-*  Access to Open API Reference implementation
+*  Access to the Open API Reference implementation
-*/

 ## Step 1.
 Download Reference Implementation